Dansby Swanson Player Props: Cubs vs. Padres

 Dansby Swanson At The Plate

-- Among qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 16th and he is 145th in slugging.
+- Among the qualified hitters in MLB action, he ranks 42nd in batting average, 13th in on-base percentage, and 156th in slugging.

-- In 20 games played this season, he has not hit a long ball.
+- In 21 games played this year, he has not hit a long ball.

 - In four games this year, Swanson has picked up an RBI, with more than one RBI once.